nesterow/nuxt-testable/README.md

 ### Testing vue components

 Testing vue components is similar to what did with our Vuex module.
 However, it requires more configuring.
-Because now our tests has to use mounted Vue components with connected Vuex store.
+Because now our tests have to use mounted Vue components with connected Vuex store.

-We'll write a factory function which will return mounted component with our store module.
-Also, let's make our factory function reusable, because now we'll test more than one component.
+We'll write a factory function which returns mounted component with our store module.
+Also, let's make our factory function reusable, because now we test more than one component.

 Create file `__tests__/__factory.ts` with following content:
 ```typescript